ericom-gideon/docs/docs/getstarted/how_to_migrate_from_heroku.md

 page_description: Knowledge base article to instruct users moving their app from Heroku on what changes will needed to be made.
 page_keywords:    heroku migrate move ninefold setup guide aws rails_12factor

-## How To Migrate From Heroku To Ninefold
+## How to migrate from Heroku To Ninefold

 #### Overview